akashbansode311/ICTS_GPU_Programming/README.md

 # 🚀 CUDA Code Examples

 This repository contains simple and practical CUDA C programs to help beginners and researchers understand the basics of **GPU programming with CUDA**.
+This repository shows how CUDA accelerates real-world scientific computations.

 ## 📌 Requirements